The incidence of affirmative action: Evidence from quotas in private schools in India (with Mauricio Romero)

 The incidence of redistributive policies is central to whether they meet their stated goals.
 We study this in the context of one of the world's largest affirmative action programs in schooling: a 25% quota in all Indian private schools for students from disadvantaged groups.
 We use lottery-based estimates to show that, although students admitted under the quota attend more expensive and preferred schools on average, the distribution of program benefits is very regressive.
 Program applicants are concentrated among more-educated and better-off households.
 Consequently, 7.4% of the program spending accrues to the bottom socioeconomic quintile, compared to 24.3% to the top quintile.
 We use rich survey data to show that low application rates for poorer children are not driven by preferences and beliefs.
 Instead, information constraints and application frictions appear to be key.
 Finally, we use a randomized intervention to confirm the importance of these frictions and further demonstrate that alleviating a single constraint (e.g., information) may not reduce regressive selection, even if it boosts application rates substantially.
 Our results demonstrate how constraints facing potential applicants can make redistributive policies regressive in practice.
 Appropriate policy interventions must consider the joint incidence of these constraints to reduce regressivity.

-Preschool and Primary School Markets: Evidence from India (with Petter Berg and Mauricio Romero)
+The productivity of private and public preschools: Evidence from India (with Petter Berg and Mauricio Romero)

-We study education markets at preschool and primary school levels using panel data from 220 villages in Tamil Nadu, India.
-Private preschools show higher test score value-added in math and language (0.57-0.73 s.d.) and outperform government providers in nearly all villages.
-This productivity difference explains 60\% of the socioeconomic test score gap before school entry.
-Test score value-added is positively correlated between private and government options in a village, both at preschool and primary school levels.
-Our findings inform debates on achieving universal foundational skills and underscore the need to improve the quality of preschools available to poorer families.
+We study the relative productivity of private and public institutions at the preschool and primary school levels using panel data from 215 villages in Tamil Nadu.
+Private preschools show higher test score value-added in math and language (~0.59-0.74 standard deviations) and outperform government providers in nearly all villages.
+This productivity difference explains 60% of the socioeconomic test score gap before school entry.
+These results contrast starkly with primary schooling, where we find no evidence of a private sector premium in math and negative effects in local language.
+Test score value-added is positively correlated between private and government options in a village, both at the preschool and primary school levels.
+Quality is also correlated across levels; villages with more productive primary schools also tend to have more productive preschools.
+Our findings inform debates on achieving universal foundational skills and highlight the need to improve the quality of preschools available to lower-income families.

 Improving Public Sector Management at Scale: Experimental Evidence on School Governance in India (with Karthik Muralidharan)